ossf/tac/process/dd-review-template.md

 (Sandbox level projects are targeted at earlier-stage projects to cultivate a community/technology)
 4. Is the project committed to achieving the OpenSSF principles and do they have a committed roadmap to address any areas of concern raised by the community?
 5. Document that the project has a fundamentally sound design without obvious critical compromises that will inhibit potential widespread adoption
-6. Document that the project is useful for cloud native deployments & degree that it's architected in a cloud native style
-7. Document that the project has an affinity for how OpenSSF operates and understand the expectation of being a OpenSSF project.
+6. Document that the project has an affinity for how OpenSSF operates and understand the expectation of being a OpenSSF project.

-## Review of graduation criteria and desired cloud native properties
+## Review of graduation criteria and desired OpenSSF properties
 /* Use appropriate Section */

 ### Sandbox Graduation (Exit Requirements)